A reconstruction of the leak

 Rumor layer

-Reddit made the leak larger, stranger, and less reliable.
+Reddit made the leak broader, stranger, and less dependable.

 Final state

-The leak ends at the interface, where input starts to feel optional.
+The leak ends at the interface, where proactive behavior becomes visible to the user.